 Your Ready Position.

-Your ready position is the default stance you assume when giving your talk, when not emphasizing a point with movement and gesture.
+Your ready position is the default stance you assume when giving your talk, when not emphasizing with movement and gesture.

 Do not slouch or put more weight on one foot than on the other.
 Point your toes slightly outward.
 Neither slump, nor stiffen.
 Shoulders back, head up, expectant.